microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/DEPLOY.md

 1. Copy the Static Web App URL from the **Overview** page, then go back to the Azure Function and click **CORS** to paste your app URL in the Allowed Origins.

 1. Open the Static Web App URL to confirm it is working the same as the [local deployment method](./README.md).

+1. See [Troubleshooting](./TROUBLESHOOTING.md) doc for more help or [file a new issue](https://github.com/microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/issues).